Phu Quoc fish sauce: Modern production

 Phu Quoc fish sauce is made from anchovies that have been fermented in brine in large barrels measuring 1.5 to 3 m in diameter and 2 to 4 m in height, containing 7 to 13 tons of product.
-The barrels are made from braided rattan from the local mountains, and can be used for up to 60 years.
+The barrels are made from braided rattan from the local mountains, and can be used for up to 60 years; as the barrels age they produce better sauce.

-While any kind of fish can also be used to make the fish sauce, Phu Quoc sauce is made exclusively from anchovies harvested from waters surrounding the island.
-During the fishing season (which extends from July to December), fishermen harvest anchovies by net, removing the anchovies from among other fish and items in the nets, and immediately combining them with salt at a 3:1 ratio in water tanks.
+Traditionally and since 2012 by law, Phu Quoc sauce is made exclusively from anchovies harvested from waters surrounding the island.
+During the fishing season (which extends from July to December), fishermen harvest anchovies by net, removing the anchovies from among other fish and items in the nets, and immediately salting them on board, combining them with salt at a 3:1 ratio, then transporting them to the docks where they are placed into the barrels.